gurch101/gurch101.github.io/posts/react.md

   getUsers();
 }, [])

-// run when dependencies change useEffect(() => {
+// run when dependencies change - deps can be props, state useEffect(() => {

 }, [dep1, dep2]);